 The club returned to the Hampshire League for the 1987/88 season, placed into Division Two, where they remained until 1994/95, promoted to Division One as champions.

-Liss remained in the top tier of the Hampshire League until the end of the 2003/04 campaign, after which they joined the newly created Division Two of the Wessex League, which then became Division One after two seasons, until the end of the 2007/08 campaign.
+Liss remained in the top tier of the Hampshire League until the end of the 2003/04 campaign - finishing fourth - after which they joined the newly created Division Two of the Wessex League, which then became Division One after two seasons, until the end of the 2007/08 campaign.

-After two abandoned seasons because of the covid pandemic, 2021/22 saw a new-look Liss Athletic finish just above the relegation spots under manager, Mark Glazier, with opportunity handed to a number of progressing youth team players, where the club operates a side at every age group as part of its growing set-up.
+After two abandoned seasons owing to the Covid pandemic, 2021/22 saw a new-look Liss Athletic finish just above the relegation spots under manager, Mark Glazier, with opportunity handed to a number of youth team players, where the club operates a side at every age group as part of its growing set-up.

-Twelve months later, the side progressed to a mid-table finish. while reaching its first League Cup semi-final for six years.
+Twelve months later, the side progressed to mid-table, while reaching its first League Cup semi-final for six years.

 Highest Ever Finish: 5th - Wessex League Division Two (*now One): 2005/06